McCaslin History, Family Crest & Coats of Arms

 Early History of the McCaslin family

-Another 238 words (17 lines of text) covering the year 1421 is included under the topic Early McCaslin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McCaslin research.
+Another 103 words (7 lines of text) covering the years 1421, 1692, 1766, 1692, 1716 and are included under the topic Early McCaslin History in all our PDF Extended History products and printed products wherever possible.

 McCaslin Spelling Variations

 The translation of Gaelic names in the Middle Ages was not a task undertaken with great care.
 Records from that era show an enormous number of spelling variations, even in names referring to the same person.
 Over the years McCaslin has appeared as MacAuslan, MacAslan, MacAsland, MacAusland, MacAuslane, Mac Auslin, MacCauslan, MacCausland, MacCauseland and many more.

 Early Notables of the McCaslin family (pre 1700)